SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

          * An ability that actively commands minions... possibly by throwing them at your enemies.
 This ability would have a per-minion cooldown.
 Peraps the ability would select the minion nearest the cursor and then throw them in the direction that you move the mouse?

       1. Sentry Class (or lack thereof)
          * The way that sentries are implemented is very messy and hard to work with.
-Most sentries don't even use sentry capacity and instead just have a hard limit of one per weapon.
+Most sentries don't even use sentry capacity and instead just have a hard limit of one per sentry type.
 Even the damage scaling is more-or-less a free for all.
 No sentry class is planned at this time, but I might revisit this once the other classes are complete.
 I personally enjoy sentries so I would eventually like to find a way to make it work.

 1. Support
       * Mostly unchanged.
 See [here](./Temporary_Rework_User_Documentation.md)